Malcolm Sayer: Career at Jaguar

 Sayer applied for an engineering position at Jaguar.
-He was interviewed by William Heynes (Chief Engineer (1935) and Technical Director (1946)) who recognised Sayers' aerodynamic mathematical approach, having also been involved during wartime with aircraft production and was familiar with aircraft fuselage alloy construction.
+He was interviewed by William Heynes (Chief Engineer (1935) and Technical Director (1946)) who recognised Sayer's aerodynamic mathematical approach, having also been involved during wartime with aircraft production and was familiar with aircraft fuselage alloy construction.
 Sayer started work at Jaguar Cars Engineering drawing office in early 1951.
 He described himself as an aerodynamicist – he loathed the term 'stylist', saying he was an aerodynamicist, not a hairdresser.

 His aerodynamic work at Jaguar concentrated on racing car air flow design.
 He assisted in the aero design of the competition cars during the 1950s: